dominikdev/Local_Storage_To_Do/README.md

 Local Storage To Do List
 ==============
-This was a simple to do list app that I put together.
+This is a simple to do list app that I put together.
 It utilizes the local storage in your browser to save list and list item data so information is not lost when you navigate away from the page.
 I used Bootstrap to create the simple and clean design.
 It also utilizes the Bootstrap responsive framework to make it display properly across all devices.

 ![Screenshot](http://www.dominikdev.com/resources/github/screenshots/todolist.png "Screenshot")